bettiolo/js-development-slides/reveal.js/slides.md

 ## Inheritance

-Pint and HalfPint inherits from 'abstract' Glass
+Let's pretend Pint and HalfPint inherits from 'abstract' Glass

 ```js
 var Glass = function () { // This will be our base class